The answer is simple. BOWEL CANCER SCREENING SAVES LIVES.

 Generally speaking, the more members in your family affected by bowel cancer, and the younger they were at diagnosis, the greater the chance of a family link.
 If you have a family history, please let your doctor know.
 You will likely be eligible for earlier screening.
 It’s just another way you can be PROACTIVE about your health.

 As gastroenterologists, our goal is to see a marked reduction in the rate of bowel cancer in the community.
 Most cases of bowel cancer can be prevented with screening.
-However, currently only around 40% of the Australian population at risk of bowel cancer is undergoing screening.
+However, currently only around 43% of the Australian population at risk of bowel cancer is undergoing screening.
+By continuing to spread awareness on the importance of screening for bowel cancer, we hope the rate of screening increases and more lives are saved.

 Disclaimer – This article is for general information and educational purposes only.
 It is not a substitute for professional advice.
 Always consult a registered health professional regarding any health-related diagnosis or treatment options.